akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes-api.md

 This demo shows how to form an Akka Cluster in Kubernetes using the `kubernetes-api` discovery mechanism.
 The `kubernetes-api` mechanism queries the Kubernetes API server to find pods with a given label.
 A Kubernetes service isn't required for the cluster bootstrap but may be used for external access to the application.
-It can be be found under `bootstrap-demo/kubernetes-api`.

 The following Kubernetes resources are created: